TheHack-Focus/Design/Fabric/API.md

 #### Return

 - HTTP 200 (OK) will be returned upon successful requests.
 - Otherwise, the API returns HTTP 400 (Bad request) with an error message payload.
+An example response for a failed request is shown below.

+    HTTP/1.1 400 Bad Request
+    ...
+    ...
+    ...

+    {
+        "message": "Weak password detected."
+    }

 ### Login